malthe/ts-postgres/README.md

 ### Features

+* Fast!
 * Binary protocol
-* Pipelined queries
+* Multiple queries can be sent at once (pipeline)
 * Extensible value model
-* Flexible query result
+* Hybrid query result object
-  * Asynchronous iteration or all-at-once
+  * Iteration (synchronous or asynchronous, yields one map per row);
-  * Result data is available in either array or map form
+  * All-at-once, when promise completes; result data is available in array form

 ---